Funding Opportunity : Promoting Safe and Responsible Use of the Internet in Today’s Digital Age.

-Monitoring and evaluation plan – 15 points: Applicant demonstrates it is able to measure program success against key indicators and provides milestones to indicate progress toward goals outlined in the proposal.
+Monitoring and evaluation plan – 10 points: Applicant demonstrates ability to measure program success against key indicators and provides milestones to indicate progress toward goals outlined in the proposal.
 The program includes output and outcome indicators and shows how and when those will be measured.

 F. FEDERAL AWARD ADMINISTRATION INFORMATION

 The grant award or cooperative agreement will be written, signed, awarded, and administered by the Grants Officer.
 The assistance award agreement is the authorizing document, and it will be provided to the recipient for review and signature by email.
 The recipient may only start incurring program expenses beginning on the start date shown on the grant award document signed by the Grants Officer.